 Mixed Berry Scones

-Scones are a wonderful breakfast or brunch offering.
-They are so versatile with the addition of fruit, nuts, chocolate, cranberries or whatever suits your fancy.
+Mixed Berry Scones are a wonderful breakfast or brunch offering.
+Scones, in general, are so versatile with the addition of fruit, nuts, chocolate, cranberries or whatever suits your fancy.
+Suiting my fancy was all about mixed berries…

 Mixed Berry Scones